godotengine/godot-docs/classes/class_convexpolygonshape2d.rst

 | *Getter*  | get_points()             |
 +-----------+--------------------------+

 The polygon's list of vertices.
 Can be in either clockwise or counterclockwise order.
+Only set this property with convex hull points, use :ref:`set_point_cloud<class_ConvexPolygonShape2D_method_set_point_cloud>` to generate a convex hull shape from concave shape points.

 Method Descriptions
 -------------------